So You Want to Be an Anime Voice Actor? Inside English Dub Careers

 | Actor training | Scene study, theatre, improv, voice and movement | You can take direction, stay connected, and make a line sound lived-in. |

-| Automated dialogue replacement (ADR) practice | Record to picture and work inside fixed timing | You can compress or stretch a read without killing the emotion. |
+| Automated dialogue replacement (ADR) practice | Record to picture and work inside fixed timing | You can compress or stretch a read without losing the emotion. |

-| Demo discipline | Build material you can actually sustain for real sessions | Your demo reflects your real range, not your most painful party trick. |
+| Demo discipline | Build material you can sustain in real sessions | Your demo reflects your usable range, not only your most extreme character sound. |

 | Home setup | Dry room, clean recording chain, reliable internet, raw sample ready | A studio could hear your room and trust it for remote work. |

-| Industry access | Audition, network, stay near active communities, keep showing up | Opportunities can find you because you are visible, prepared, and easy to bring back. |
+| Industry access | Audition, network, stay near active communities, keep showing up | You are visible, prepared, and easy to bring back when opportunities appear. |

 Schools to Explore on stageready